-Seeing stars doesn’t just refer to celebrities.
-Actual stars count too!
-Located on Mount Hollywood, the Griffith Observatory is a massive observatory that provides telescopes for public use, an impressive planetarium, and surrounding views of the city and the Hollywood sign.
+Seeing stars doesn’t just refer to celebrities; Actual stars count too!
+Located on Mount Hollywood, the Griffith Observatory is a massive observatory.
+It offers telescopes for public use, an impressive planetarium, and panoramic views of the city and the Hollywood sign.

 Entrance Fee: Free

 Opening Hours: 12PM – 10PM (Tue – Fri), opens 10AM on weekends, closed on Mon

 How to get there: Take the Metro Red Line to Vermont/Sunset station, then take the DASH Observatory bus.